top of page

 We need to stop looking at our downtime as "potential inventory."

-Your joy is not a product to be sold.
-Your peace is not a commodity to be traded.
+Your joy isn't a product to be sold.
+Your peace isn't a commodity to be traded.

 Keep some things just for you.
 Keep some things "useless."
 Because in a world that demands you be "on" 24/7, the most rebellious thing you can do is engage in an act of pure, un-optimized joy.